 Beyond all the dissection and healthy questioning I have concluded that by understanding the social, political, and historical context of the Bible I am allowed to "dig deeper" into the meaning of scripture.
-Though the people in the Bible lived in different contexts than us today, we can learn a lot from the teachings within the Bible and can often apply the teachings to our lives today.
+Though the people in the Bible lived in different contexts from us today we can learn a lot from the teachings within the Bible and can often apply the teachings to our lives as we presently live them.

-When I read scripture now I have a new lens one that allows me to look into the text and understand the context of what lies beneath.
+When I read scripture now I have a new lens, one that allows me to look into the text and understand the context of what lies beneath.
 Thank you, seminary!
 When I read scripture now, I also have a lens that allows me to receive the sacredness of this text that my grandmother and so many before her knew very well.
 Thank you, grandma!
 As I enter 2012 I can say that my Bible is no longer on my bookshelf.
 It lies next to my bed, on the nightstand!